ubclaunchpad/LP-website/handbook/strategy/recurring-processes.md

 The [club objectives page](/handbook/strategy/objectives.md) should be updated with our progress, and improvements we could make to our processes should be updated throughout the handbook.
 An announcement should be made in Slack about our goals, any outcomes from the retrospective, and whether the club has any feedback for the leadership team.

-## Kick-off Event
+## Kickoff Event

-Each school year starts with a kick-off event where new members are introduced to Launch Pad and project ideation happens.
+Each school year starts with a kickoff event where new members are introduced to Launch Pad and project ideation happens.
 Smaller-scale versions of this event might happen at the start of the second semester, depending on how many new projects are started.

 ### Schedule

-This schedule might vary year to year, but kick-off events will generally follow this format.
+This schedule might vary year to year, but kickoff events will generally follow this format.

 | Time | Activity
 | ---- | --------